arukshani/bpf-examples/opera-v2-2node/README.md

-### This is version 1 - Single Thread Implementation with 2 nodes
+### This is version 1 - Two Thread Implementation with 2 nodes

 ```
 sudo ip netns exec blue bash